 Our history with Roll Ranch goes back to 1992, when Suzanne and Richard Roll’s ranch manager Larry Finkle approached me for advice about planting a vineyard at their place in Upper Ojai.
 Suzanne was just launching her eponymous restaurant in downtown Ojai, and they had the momentum to get several acres under vine too.
-They wanted to plant some Chardonnay and Cabernet Aauvignon because, well, that’s what most people want to plant.
+They wanted to plant some Chardonnay and Cabernet Sauvignon because, well, that’s what most people wanted to plant.
 I told them Syrah and Viognier would be better choices for our climate, and so Richard bought a bottle of Guigal’s famous Coté Rotie called La Moline, which is made from Syrah and a dollop of Viognier in the northern Rhone.
 He tried the wine and thought if I could make something like that it would be okay, so we planted five acres of syrah and two of viognier (all own-rooted) and harvested the first crop in 1995.

 What’s unusual and consistent over the years with Roll Ranch is that the fruit there retains acidity remarkably well for a warm climate vineyard.
 Warm sites tend to give grapes with lots of sugar and too little acidity, which often means overstuffed and sweet flavored wines.
 I’m not sure if there’s some soil voodoo to thank, or the magical abilities of vineyard manager Martin Ramirez (who planted Roll Ranch with Larry and has farmed it since), but some combination of factors has contributed to what seems to be an inherent balance to this site.